John Meller

-Meller was the eldest son of Sir Robert Meller of Little Bredy and his wife Dorothy Bailie daughter of Harry Bailie of the Isle of Wight.
-He was educated at Dorset School, Dorchester under Mr Harris and was admitted at Caius College, Cambridge on 15 March 1603 aged 15.
-He was admitted at Inner Temple on 15 May 1606.
+Meller was the eldest son of Sir Robert Meller of Little Bredy and his wife Dorothy Bailie, daughter of Harry Bailie of the Isle of Wight.
+He was educated at Dorchester Grammar School under Mr Harris and was admitted at Caius College, Cambridge, on 15 March 1603 aged 15.
+He was admitted to the Inner Temple on 15 May 1606.
 He was knighted on 6 May 1625.

 In 1628 Meller was elected Member of Parliament for Wareham and sat until 1629 when King Charles decided to rule without parliament for eleven years.
 In April 1640, he was elected Member of Parliament for Bridport in the Short Parliament.
 He supported the King in the Civil War and compounded for £693.
 He was appointed High Sheriff of Dorset for 1630–31 and High Sheriff of Oxfordshire for 1633–34.

-Meller married Mary Swinnerton daughter of John Swinnerton, Lord Mayor of London in 1612, with whom he had 3 sons and at least 5 daughters.
+Meller married Mary Swinnerton, daughter of John Swinnerton, Lord Mayor of London in 1612, with whom he had 3 sons and at least 5 daughters.